VideojogosLusofona/linq-projects/nasaexo/README.md

 * **O1** - The program must work as specified.
 * **O2** - The project and code well organized, namely:
-  * Well-thought-out class structure (see Project Organization and Class Structure section).
+  * Well-thought-out class structure (see "Project Organization and Class Structure" section).
   * Properly commented and indented code.
   * No "dead" code that does nothing, such as unused variables, properties or methods.
   * The project compiles and executes without errors and/or *warnings*.